 3) Science Fails in a Pandemic

-In this piece I argue that the scientific method failed during the Covid-19 pandemic – as it always will in rare and extreme events – and that we need other methods to guide our decision-making in crisis environments.
-There is no point funding ‘scientific’ measures to combat future outbreaks, when those measures are unlikely to be effective—if not totally counter-productive.
+In this piece I argue that the scientific method failed during the Covid-19 pandemic, that it will always fail during rare and extreme events, and that we need other methods to guide our decision-making in volatile crisis environments.

 Definitions

 What is Science?
-Science is a method of inquiry which uses experimentation, observation, and hypothesis testing to identify characteristics of the natural world (or some part thereof).
+Science is a method of inquiry which uses experimentation, observation, and hypothesis testing to identify fixed characteristics of the natural world.
+That point will be important later in this piece.

 What is a Pandemic?
-A pandemic is an outbreak of a deadly, contagious pathogen which has infected many people across large geographic areas.
+A pandemic is the spread of a deadly, contagious pathogen which has infected many people across large geographic areas.
 A pandemic is kind of crisis: a rare and extremely harmful event.
+The rarity of pandemics will be relevant throughout.

 The Long-Term Data Problem

-As a general rule in research, the more data you have, the stronger your theories will be.
-Equally, the less data you have, the weaker your theories – if indeed you can justify any theories all.
+As a general rule in research: the more data you have, the stronger your theories will be, while the less data you have, the weaker your theories will be – if indeed you can justify any theories all.
 Science has strict minimum requirements (which is why we can trust it) and a sufficiently large ‘representative sample’ is one of them.

 How many outbreaks of dangerous pandemic-potential pathogens (‘PPPs’) have there been in recorded history?
 Quit a lot, actually.
 If we included every major outbreak in every country, all the way back to the Plague of Athens, we’d have hundreds.
 So that’s a good start.

-For how many of them do we have robust data?
+For how many of those outbreaks do we have robust data?
 Bar Covid-19, none.
-(And even Covid-19 is debateable).
+(And even Covid-19 is debatable).

 If we did want to do robust science on pandemics, we would need comprehensive datasets from dozens of major epidemics – per pathogen!
 We’re nowhere near that point, and I hope we never get there either.
-Humanity is not long for this world is we have to live through dozens more Covid-19s before we finally learn how to protect ourselves from respiratory PPPs.
+Humanity is not long for this world is we have to live through dozens more Covid-19s before we finally learn how to protect ourselves from PPPs (but this is the inevitable conclusion of the ’evidence-based approach).

 The Short-Term Data Problem

-So that’s the long-term data problem, but what about when we are in the midst of an outbreak?
-What can we say about the data available to us and our ability to process it?
+Now the short-term problem: what can we say about the data available to us in the midst of an outbreak and our ability to process it?

 Our knowledge of the pathogen will always lag its spread.
 The first case we identify is rarely, if ever, the first case in the outbreak, so we know from the very start that we are playing catch up.
 The pathogen will always be spreading somewhere, out of sight, and the official number of cases identified will always the absolute minimum.
 This data deficit is just a fact of life in epidemic control.